jurruh/blog/blog/2021-12-02-integrating-webpack-and-babel-in-a-legacy-project.md

 *The exapmles in this post use NPM, webpack and Babel.
 The alternatives are all sharing the same concepts*

 ## Setup NPM, webpack and Babel
-Node and NPM installed need to be installed and accessible from the commandline.
+Node and NPM need to be installed and accessible from the commandline.
 Then run `npm init` at your project root.
 This will create a `package.json` file.

 After that install the webpack and Babel dependencies:
 ```bash
 npm install -D babel-loader @babel/core @babel/preset-env webpack webpack-cli
 ```
 This will add dependecies to the `package.json` file.
-Now add a webpack.config.js file to the root of the project:
+Now add a `webpack.config.js` file to the root of the project:
 ```js
 const path = require('path');